Adversarial Robustness through Bias Variance Decomposition: A New Perspective for Federated Learning: Experiments

-To analyze the properties of our proposed \textit{\model} framework, in Fig.~\ref{fig_visual_bvd}, we first visualize the extracted gradients using bias attack, variance attack, and bias-variance attack.
+To analyze the properties of our proposed {\tt \model} framework, we present two visualization plots on MNIST using a trained CNN model where the bias and variance are both calculated on the training examples.
+In Fig.~\ref{fig_visual_bvd}, we visualize the extracted gradients using adversarial attack from bias, variance, and bias-variance.
 Notice that the gradients of bias and variance are similar but with subtle differences in local pixel areas.
 However, according to Theorem~\ref{thm:empirical_estimation}, the gradient calculation of these two are quite different: bias requires the target label as input, but variance only needs the model output and main prediction.
 From another perspective, we also investigate the bias-variance magnitude relationship with varying model complexity.
 As shown in Fig.~\ref{curve_bvd_cnn}, with increasing model complexity (more convolutional filters in CNN), both bias and variance decrease.
-This result is different from the double-descent curve or bell-shape variance curve claimed in ~\cite{belkin2019reconciling, yang2020rethinking}.
-The reasons are twofold: First, their bias-variance definitions are from the MSE regression decomposition perspective, whereas our decomposition utilizes the concept of main prediction and the generalization error is decomposed from the classification perspective; Second, their implementations only evaluate the bias and variance using training batches on one central model and thus is different from the definition which requires the variance to be estimated from multiple sub-models (in our scenario, client models).
+This result is different from the double-descent curve or bell-shape variance curve claimed in~\cite{belkin2019reconciling, yang2020rethinking}.
+The reasons are twofold: First, their bias-variance definitions are from the MSE regression decomposition perspective, whereas our decomposition utilizes the concept of the main prediction, and the generalization error is decomposed from the classification perspective; Second, their implementations only evaluate the bias and variance using training batches on one central model and thus is different from the definition which requires the variance to be estimated from multiple sub-models (in our scenario, client models).